tokenio/sdk-js/src/security/engines/README.md

 `createSigner` returns an object that implements the "Signer interface".
-That is, they implement methods inspired by the Java interface https://github.com/tokenio/lib-security/blob/master/lib/src/main/java/io/token/security/Signer.java The easiest way to create one is to call Token.Crypto.createSignerFromKeypair(keypair), but if you want to make your own, implement the functions:
+That is, they implement methods inspired by the Java interface https://github.com/tokenio/lib-security/blob/master/lib/src/main/java/io/token/security/Signer.java The easiest way to create one is to call Token.Crypto.createSignerFromKeyPair(keyPair), but if you want to make your own, implement the functions:

 ``` javascript